 - There is an item on Paul Erdös and Erdös numbers on the Meta-Filter Community Blog, November 18, 2003.

-- There is a page devoted to Paul set up by the mathematics department at Eötvös University, and more information from the Mathematical Institute of the Hungarian Academy of Sciences (both in Budapest).
+- There is a page devoted to Paul set up by the mathematics department at Eötvös University, and more information, including copies of most of his papers, from the Mathematical Institute of the Hungarian Academy of Sciences (both in Budapest).